learn-academy-2021-alpha/week-1-assessment-nickdsaunders/interview-questions.md

 Research and define the following terms to the best of your ability.

-- Jest
+- Jest - test runner in JavaScript, maintained by Facebook
-- Test Driven Development
+- Test Driven Development - testing software before its written
-- Classes
+- Classes - blueprint for objects, contains data and methods
-- React
+- React - JavaScript library for creating UI
-- React State
+- React State - built in object for React
-- CRUD
+- CRUD - Create, Read, Update, Delete